vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 471 quotes a verse saying that 'food is the very life of beings, it is their vigour, strength and happiness and there fore the donor of food is declared to be the giver of every thing'.
 The importance of giving food is stressed in the exordium'atithidovo bhava'in Tai.
 Up.
 I. 11.
 2; vide also

 Atharva IX 6 ff and Kathopaniṣad I, 1.
-7. Santānadavrala-tithiyrata; he gives his or another's daughter in
+7. Santānadavrala-tithivrata; he gives his or another's daughter in

 marriage on K. Full Moon, observes a fast on the confluence